lickx/oscollar-dev/README.md

-### Welcome to OsCollar Six™
+### Welcome to OsCollar Six

-OsCollar Six is a fork of OpenCollar Six with increased compatibility for OpenSim virtual worlds.
-The OpenCollar repository can be found [here](https://github.com/VirtualDisgrace/opencollar)
+OsCollar Six is a fork of OpenCollar Six, specifically optimized for OpenSim virtual worlds.
+The original OpenCollar project can be found [here](https://github.com/VirtualDisgrace/opencollar)

 OpenCollar Six is a set of LSL scripts and other creative content, such as animations, sounds, textures, graphics and 3D models, which can be used to create role play devices in the form of scripted accessory and/or so-called HUDs.